anewton1998/draft-regext-rdap-considerations-on-rfc9537/draft-regext-rdap-considerations-on-rfc9537.md

 > The resulting redacted RDAP response MUST comply with the format defined in
 > the RDAP RFCs, such as RFC 9083 and updates.

-For all practical purposes, redaction by empty value can only be used on a JSON string.
+For all practical purposes, redaction by empty value can only applied to a JSON string.

 # Types and Partial Value